junxit/us-congress-bills-111/metadata.md

 - 2009-07-15 — Referred to House Administration
 - 2009-07-15 — Referred to House Transportation and Infrastructure
 - 2009-07-15 — Referred to the Committee on House Administration, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-07-16 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2009-07-30 — Committee Consideration and Mark-up Session Held.
+- 2009-07-30 — Ordered to be Reported by Voice Vote.
+- 2009-07-30 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2009-09-30 — Reported by the Committee on Transportation.
+H. Rept.
+111-276, Part I.
+- 2009-09-30 — Reported by the Committee on Transportation.
+H. Rept.
+111-276, Part I.
+- 2009-11-04 — Committee Consideration and Mark-up Session Held.
+- 2009-11-04 — Ordered to be Reported by Voice Vote.
+- 2009-12-03 — Placed on the Union Calendar, Calendar No. 204.
+- 2009-12-03 — Reported by the Committee on House Administration.
+H. Rept.
+111-276, Part II.
+- 2009-12-03 — Reported by the Committee on House Administration.
+H. Rept.
+111-276, Part II.